jjccmm/AYTOrakel/README.md

 | Probabilities for the Light Count before the 1st Matching Night |  Matching Probabilites after the 3rd Matching Night |

 ## 📱 Follow @AYTOrakel on Instagram
-The predictions are updated after each episode on Instagram.
+The predictions are updated after each episode on Instagram. \
-[Follow AYTOrakel on Instagram](https://www.instagram.com/AYTOrakel) to stay up to date and join the discussions.
+[Follow AYTOrakel on Instagram](https://www.instagram.com/AYTOrakel) to stay up to date and join the discussions. \
+[Check out the AYTO-Strategies Repo on Github](https://github.com/jjccmm/AYTO-Strategies) to learn about the best ways to solve AYTO.

 ## 🙏 Acknowledgements